Separation of Employment

 Involuntary Termination

-Involuntary termination is a separation initiated by the College for serious misconduct or for cause.
-Managers should contact their Human Resources Consultant prior to terminating an employee's employment.
+Involuntary termination is a separation initiated by Dartmouth for serious misconduct or for cause.
+Managers should contact their Human Resources Business Partner prior to terminating an employee's employment.
+All agreements related to an involuntary termination require the approval of Human Resources and the Office of General Counsel.
 See also the Corrective Action policy.

-Serious misconduct includes, but is not limited to, theft, insubordination (e.g., refusal without reason to perform a work assignment), sexual misconduct, falsification of records, or any conduct deemed to be highly disruptive to the normal operation of the College.
+Serious misconduct includes, but is not limited to, theft (inclusive of concurrent receipt of wages from multiple employers for the same hour(s) without written permission from your supervisor and Human Resources), insubordination (e.g., refusal without reason to perform a work assignment), sexual misconduct, falsification of records, or any conduct deemed to be highly disruptive to the normal operation of Dartmouth.
 Employees terminated for serious misconduct are not eligible to receive any notice or pay for any unused vacation or the earned vacation credit toward the next fiscal year.

-Termination for cause may include an employee's inability to perform their job duties or their disruptive behavior, poor attendance, misconduct, or violation of College policies.
-Employees terminated for cause at the initiative of the College will not receive pay for any remaining vacation or earned vacation credit toward the next year.
+Termination for cause may include an employee's inability to perform their job duties or their disruptive behavior, excessive tardiness or absenteeism, misconduct, or violation of Dartmouth policies.
+Employees terminated for cause at the initiative of Dartmouth will not receive pay for any remaining vacation or earned vacation credit toward the next year.
 For immediate termination, employees may receive two weeks' pay in lieu of notice.

-If an employee believes that they were involuntarily terminated based on discrimination due to their race, color, religion, sex, age, sexual orientation, gender identify, national origin, disability, status as a disabled or Vietnam-era veteran, or other protected class, they may pursue action under the Equal Opportunity Grievance Procedure.
+If an employee believes that they were involuntarily terminated based on discrimination due to their race, color, religion, sex, age, sexual orientation, gender identify, national origin, disability, status as a disabled or Vietnam-era veteran, or other protected class, they may pursue action under the Nondiscrimination and Anti-Harassment Policy.

 Layoff

-A layoff is a separation of employment initiated by the College, resulting in the elimination of a position due to a re-organization or position redesign, a budget reduction or lack of funds, or a lack of work.
+A layoff is a separation of employment initiated by Dartmouth, resulting in the elimination of a position due to a re-organization or position redesign, a budget reduction or lack of funds, or a lack of work.

 Applicability of layoff provisions